26 Best PG-13 Rated Movies on Netflix (October 2024)

 ‘I Am Mother’ is set on a dystopian Earth and revolves around a teenage girl raised by a robot named Mother, specially designed to repopulate the Earth.
 The robot and the girl share an incredible bond rivaled by very few in such a reality.
 However, the sudden arrival of a stranger and the revelation of alarming news threaten not only their relationship but the future of the planet!
 You can check out the film here.

 Based on the entertaining and heart-warming stories by Rudyard Kipling, ‘Mowgli: Legend of the Jungle’ revolves around Mowgli, a human child raised by wolves in a jungle in colonial India.
-Although Mowgli believes the jungle to be his home and lives by the jungle law, he is quite curious about his human origins.
-However, when a treacherous tiger, Shere Khan, threatens the law of the jungle as well as his friends’ lives, Mowgli is forced to step up and face his responsibilities.
+Although Mowgli believes the jungle to be his home and lives by the jungle law, he is pretty curious about his human origins.
+However, when a treacherous tiger, Shere Khan, threatens the law of the jungle and his friends’ lives, Mowgli is forced to step up and face his responsibilities.
 You can watch ‘Mowgli: Legend of the Jungle’ here.

 If you have watched films like ‘Parasite’ and ‘Memories Of Murder,’ you are already aware that Bong Joon-Ho is one of the most talented directors working today.
 He has always been quite off-beat while choosing subjects for his films, and when he made ‘Okja,’ he did foray into a more commercial zone.
 But that does not mean that the movie is just a mainstream one with nothing in its core.